Layla Al-Attar

-Layla Al-Attar (ليلى العطار; May 7, 1944 – June 27, 1993) was an Iraqi artist and painter who became the Director of the Iraqi National Art Museum.
-Through her art, al-Attar expressed ideals that attempted to recognize the importance of women in all spheres of society.
-She said of her work, "I am trying to bring into the society the role of women, the dignity of their existence, and their humanity by means of lines blended with waves of color, sincere feelings, and true wishes ..."
+Layla Al-Attar (ليلى العطار; Sept 12, 1944 – June 27, 1993) was an Iraqi artist and painter who became the director of the Iraqi National Art Museum.
+Through her art, al-Attar expressed the importance of women in all spheres of society, and she is credited for "substantial contributions to the advancement of women's rights".

+On 27 June 1993, Al-Attar, her husband, and their housekeeper were killed by a U.S. missile attack on the Iraqi Intelligence main building which was just behind her house, ordered by U.S. president Bill Clinton.

 Life and career

 Al-Attar graduated from the Academy of Fine Arts in Baghdad in 1965, and was among the first female graduates from that program.
-She became the Director of the Center for National Art (now the Iraqi Museum of Modern Art), a post she held until her death in 1993.
+She became the director of the Center for National Art (now the Iraqi Museum of Modern Art), a post she held until her death in 1993.

-Al-Attar held five one-woman shows in Iraq, and took part in all national and other collective exhibitions held in the country and abroad.
+Al-Attar held five one-woman shows in Iraq and took part in all national and other collective exhibitions held in the country and abroad.
 Al-Attar also took part in the Kuwait Biennial (1973), the first Arab Biennial (Baghdad 1974), the second Arab Biennial (1976), the Kuwait Biennial (1981), and won the Golden Sail Medal in the Cairo Biennial (1984).

-Al-Attar’s artwork depicted women, forests, and references to Iraqi heritage including the ancient King Gilgamesh, Mesopotamia, and the Garden of Eden which was believed to have been located in Mesopotamia (modern-day Iraq).
+Al-Attar's artwork depicted women, forests, and references to Iraqi heritage, including the ancient King Gilgamesh, Mesopotamia, and the Garden of Eden, which was believed to have been located in Mesopotamia (modern-day Iraq).

 Her sister, Suad al-Attar, is also an artist who now lives and works in London.